boonebgorges/buddypress-docs/readme.txt

 == Changelog ==

 = 2.1.0 =
+* Improved support for BuddyPress 3.0 and the Nouveau template pack.
 * Improved Doc search to match attachment filenames.
 * Added filters to modify default toggle open/closed state on Doc edit/create.
 * Improved compatibility with PHP 7.2+.